Ask your plant question

 You could also purchase an organic insecticidal soap instead of using your liquid dish soap.
 It is said that certain fatty acids in dish soap are not good for your plants and these have been removed in the organic formulation

 For mealy bugs, a dilute solution of water and rubbing alcohol sprayed on leaves will kill these pests.
 The bugs turn brown in color and you wipe them off.
 Be sure you use only a little alcohol.
-The alcohol approach can work against scales and aphids as well
+The alcohol approach can work against scales and aphids as well.
+We don't use the alcohol approach, however, because we rely on Pyrethrum spray for mealy bugs.
+The alcohol approach is OK, but the Pyrethrum works every time

 Other organic approaches include products with Rotenone and Pyrethrum.
 These are natural bug killers available at quality garden centers.
-Mix per directions and spray on your affected plants.
-Dipel is organic and works against caterpillars, only
+Mix per directions and spray on your affected plants

 Nicotine spray can be effective.
 Buy some or soak a cigar in water for a few days.
 Dilute to the color of tea and spray